wwxu/wwxu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Homepage of Weiwei Xu"
+title: "Hi there, I'm Weiwei XU (徐伟伟, pronounced like Wiwi Shu)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi there, I'm Weiwei XU (徐伟伟, pronounced like Wiwi Shu)
 ======
 Welcome to my personal page.
 I am currently Assistant researcher at National Astronomical Observatories, Chinese Academy of Sciences (NAOC).
 My current research interest focus on the X-ray detection and multiple wavelength researches of galaxy clusters, and dark matter halo researches with weak lensing method.